The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Transition therefore proceeds through evolution rather than displacement, preserving legal order, public confidence, and institutional capacity at every stage.
 The system is designed to absorb transition pressure without institutional fracture.

-The framework incorporates binding constitutional safeguards to prevent distortion, capture, or erosion of its core principles.
-These safeguards reinforce that parity of esteem cannot be set aside, identity protections remain enduring, and shared institutions cannot be altered or withdrawn unilaterally.
+The framework incorporates constitutional safeguards intended to limit distortion, capture, or erosion of its core principles.
+These safeguards structure the framework so that parity of esteem is not subject to unilateral suspension, identity protections operate independently of ordinary political fluctuation, and shared institutions are not altered through unilateral action.

 They also prevent the centralisation of authority within the Administrative Province, require joint consent for treaty-based cooperation, and provide for judicial review in cases of breach.